Handcrafted

 Shield transformed going to school from an emotional train wreck to a fun place to learn – Review from a parent

-My daughter is a very sensitive and intuitive child.
+My daughter is very sensitive and intuitive.
 Due to her sensitivity, I schooled her at home for two years.
 Once she started school in second grade, however, the classroom setting quickly overwhelmed her.
-She was fine with the academics and social interaction, but being closeted in a windowless room with fluorescent lights rapidly took its toll.
+She was fine with the academics and social interaction, but being closed off in a windowless room with fluorescent lights rapidly took its toll.
 Furthermore, she absorbed the energies of the adults and children in her presence.
-My daughter would come home from school and release the day’s tension through her tears.
+My daughter would come home from school and release the day’s tension through tears.

 Initially, I selected the traditional round shape for Morgan.
 When the package arrived, I placed it on my daughter’s bed to await her return from school.
 Even though I hadn’t told her that her Shield had come, she felt it.
-When Morgan walked into her bedroom, she froze and said, “Something is in here …, and it feels wonderful!”
+When Morgan entered her bedroom, she froze and said, “Something is in here …, and it feels wonderful!”
 She immediately began to look around while holding her hand to her chest, saying, “I can feel it right here.
 I can feel it in my heart.
 It feels wonderful.”
-I walked to the bed, picked up the box containing the BioElectric Shield, and handed it to her.
+I walked to the bed, picked up the BioElectric Shield box, and handed it to her.
 Morgan replied, “That’s it!”
-Going to school became much easier for her after she started wearing her Bioelectric Shield because she was no longer overwhelmed by the energy of the adults and other children!
+Going to school became much easier after she started wearing her Bioelectric Shield because she was no longer overwhelmed by the energy of the adults and other children!

 Meeting with Evaluators and Clinicians

 Highly sensitive children are frequently misdiagnosed as bipolar, ADD, or needing therapy or drugs.
 Therapists and psychologists label everything, and it’s part of their training.
-Sadly it’s often inaccurate because they can’t see the whole picture.
-High sensitivity can show up in many ways, and no two children will have the same sensitivities and reactions.
+Sadly, it’s often inaccurate because people can’t see the whole picture.
+High sensitivity can appear in many ways, and no two children will have the same sensitivities and reactions.

 What can you do to help your child live more easily in a world that often seems too loud and chaotic?